List of Royal Navy deployments: Standing NATO Maritime Group 1

 The Standing NATO Maritime Group 1 is part of the wider NATO Response Force, its standard area of operations is the Atlantic Ocean.
 As of Feb 2023, the latest contribution to the task group was the Type 23 HMS Portland.

 British and Northern European Waters

+Littoral Response Group (North)

+Littoral Response Group (North), is the lead formation, based in Europe, with an area of responsibility in the Atlantic, Baltic and Mediterranean.
+As of 2024, it includes a Bay-class landing ship dock and a company of 45 Commando Royal Marines and supporting elements.
+While an Albion-class landing platform dock is nominally assigned to LRG (North), both Albion-class vessels were in reserve as of 2024 with HMS Bulwark only to be activated "if required".
+Then in late 2024, the newly elected Labour government indicated that the Albion-class ships would in fact be taken out of service, putting the entire Littoral Response Group concept into question.

+LRG (North) had been supported by other Royal Navy and allied assets, including the Royal Navy's Carrier Strike Group, as required.

 Baltops

 Baltops is an annual 2-week exercise run by the US Navy.
 It is an exercise in which several NATO members come together to take part in a huge multinational exercise designed to strengthen the bonds of international partnership.
 The 2021 exercises included Royal Navy ships HMS Albion and RFA Mounts Bay.

 Cold Weather Training

 Cold Weather Training is a Royal Navy commitment to the annual Norwegian-led exercise in the Arctic regions.
 Its purpose is to build and strengthen military ties and to enable the Royal Marines and Royal Navy sailors to "fight and win" in extreme conditions.